google/WebFundamentals/src/site/_en/fundamentals/input/form/choose-the-best-input-type.markdown

 to associated with a form field.
 It lets the browser suggest autocomplete options as the user types.
-Unlike select elements where users must scan long lists to find the value they're looking for, and limiting them only to those lists, `datalist`s provide hints as the user types.
+Unlike select elements where users must scan long lists to find the value they're looking for, and limiting them only to those lists, `datalist` element provides hints as the user types.

 {% include_code _code/order.html datalist %}